...

 Bonus Section: Advanced Strategies from My Experience

-After years of speaking and coaching others, here are some public speaking tips and tricks.
-Plus, you’ll find advanced public speaking anxiety tips and strategies to take you to the next level of performance results:
+After years of speaking and coaching others, here are some communications tips and tricks.
+Plus, find advanced presentation tips and strategies to take you to the next level of performance results:

 The Power of Vulnerability